Get insider access

 Sony WH-CH720N Wireless

-The Anker Soundcore Life Q30 Wireless and Sony WH-CH720N Wireless share many similarities and are fairly comparable.
+The Anker Soundcore Life Q30 Wireless and the Sony WH-CH720N Wireless share many similarities and are fairly comparable.
 The Anker headphones have the edge in their significantly better noise cancellation and greater continuous battery life, but their headband is prone to breakage.
 On the other hand, the Sonys are plasticky, but they're not known to break over time, and they're lighter.
 They feature the company's 360 Reality Audio, which offers virtual surround sound and adaptive listening modes.

 Sony WH-CH520 Wireless